Skip to main content

 Who teaches this course

-As an undergraduate, you will be taught by academics who are deeply committed as teachers, as researchers and as communicators of knowledge through writing books and learned articles.
-We are leaders in our respective fields and are able to use our knowledge and research skills -- gained from our work in archives and the study of primary sources -- to guide your learning in lectures, seminars and tutorials, and in producing written work.
+As an undergraduate, you will be taught by academics who are deeply committed as teachers, as researchers, and as communicators of knowledge through writing books and learned articles.
+We are leaders in our respective fields and can use our knowledge and research skills - gained from our work in archives and the study of primary sources -- to guide your learning in lectures, seminars, and tutorials, and in producing written work.

 Why Choose This Course